AmbireTech/adex-validator/DESIGN.md

 - [x] validator worker: producer: basic reaping EventAggregates and updating the state
 - [x] validator worker: leader: signing, etherjs signer
 - [x] merkelize and sign: it should sort all hashes before putting into the tree
+- [ ] validator worker: propagate events; leader propagates NewState ev to follower(s), each follower propagates their ApproveState back to the leader
 - [ ] validator worker: follower: state validation function; validator events for new states should always have the FULL state; so that the follower can easily compare old/new
 - [ ] validator worker: follower: should validate each individual proposed state, and validate whether it's a valid state transition
 - [ ] validator worker: follower: monitor health
-- [ ] validator worker: propagate events to other validators; decide whether the leader does it, or follower(s), or both
 - [ ] adapter: make signing/whoami work (ethersjs signer)
 - [ ] aggregator: we should count by publisher, not by user
 - [ ] auth: proper ethereum-based token (EWT/JWT?)